skipcloud/skipcloud.github.io/_posts/2020-02-28-git-bisect.md

 ## Big O

-Binary search has a [big O](https://en.wikipedia.org/wiki/Big_O_notation) of O(log n) on average which means it's quick.
+Binary search has a [big O](https://en.wikipedia.org/wiki/Big_O_notation) of O(log₂n) on average which means it's quick.
 In our number example we found our element in 3 iterations which was pretty good but with even bigger numbers the efficiency of this algorithm really shines through.

-If we have a list of 1,000,000,000 items it will take just 9 iterations to find what we are looking for.
-Fire a few more zeros on there and it takes 12 iterations to find an item in a list of 1,000,000,000,000 elements.
+If we have a list of 1,000,000,000 items it will take just 29 iterations to find what we are looking for.
+Fire a few more zeros on there and it takes 39 iterations to find an item in a list of 1,000,000,000,000 elements.

 ## Back to git